alibaba/kt-connect/docs/en-us/reference/customize.md

     └── config  <-- global kube-config custom file
 ````

-- Encapsulate cluster permissions: Copy the kubeconfig file with configured permissions (the ".kube/config" file in the user's home directory by default) to the "kube" subdirectory under the "hack" directory, overwriting the original one
+- Encapsulate cluster permissions: Copy the kubeconfig file with configured permissions (the ".kube/config" file in the user's home directory by default) to the `kube` subdirectory under the `hack` directory, overwriting the original one
-- Modify the default value of ktctl command parameters: generate or manually edit the `ktctl` configuration file (".kt/config" file in the user's home directory) through `ktctl config`, copy it to the "kt" subdirectory under the "hack" directory , overwrite the original one
+- Modify the default value of ktctl command parameters: generate or manually edit the ktctl configuration file (".kt/config" file in the user's home directory) through `ktctl config`, copy it to the `kt` subdirectory under the `hack` directory , overwrite the original one

 This completes the built-in permissions and configuration customization.
 Next, you need to repackage and generate the `ktctl` executable file.